 Thus, the Balinese had no reason not to welcome those outsiders.
 Some even gave them their daughter to marry.
 Over time these new settlers took root, one at a time, one here on the coast, another one further East, unconnected with one another.

-Two hundred years later, Islam was not swallowed.
+Two hundred years later, Islam had still not been taken up by this little island.
 It was instead prevented from taking over Bali by a decision of the local king.
 The way it occurred is depicted, not in a blunt factual way by a court chronicler, but in a metaphorical way, through a local folk story.

 But it did not work as expected in Bali.

-As the local story goes, when the Sultanate’s emissary presented himself to Waturenggong and asked the king to become Moslem, thus, ipso facto, a vassal of Demak, the king did not refuse right away.
+As the local story goes, when the Sultanate’s emissary presented himself to Waturenggong and asked the king to become Muslim, thus, ipso facto, a vassal of Demak, the king did not refuse right away.
 It would have been insulting.
 But he put forward a condition.
-The emissary should be able to cut the nail of the kind’s thumb.
-Only then would the king, and Bali, become Moslem.
+The emissary should be able to cut the nail of the kind’s thumb (symbolic of circumcision!).
+Only then would the king, and Bali, become Muslim.

 A priori it was not a difficult task.
-Moslem traders of the day had a monopoly of sorts on the import of blades into the archipelago.
-So the emissary took his own best blade and respectfully approached the thumb of the laughing king.
+Muslim traders of the day had a monopoly of sorts on the import of blades into the archipelago.
+So the emissary took his own best blade and respectfully approached the “thumb” of the laughing king.
 He would do the job without problem.
 Or so he thought.

 Except it did not work as he expected.
-His blade could shave his own chin every day, but it was impossible to cut the king’s nail. .
+His blade could shave his own chin every day, but it was impossible to cut the king’s “nail”.
 The blade just did not bite.
 And the king was laughing more and more.
-There was some magic at work, he was too sakti for him.
+There was some magic at work here.
+The king was too sakti (sacred), too protected by some other worldly force!

 Finally, exhausted, the emissary gave up.
 He was at his wits end, and also in quite a predicament.
-He had failed in his tasks to cut Waturenggong’s nail.
+He had failed in his task.
 How would he be welcomed back in Demak?
 All the other emissaries sent to the East – Lombok, Ternate, Tidore – came back talking of enthusiastic acceptance of Islam.
 But his own mission had been a failure.
 He could not go back to Demak.
 He would lose face, and perhaps his life.

-So he bowed in front of the king: “Oh Waturenggong the great, pardon my impudence in thinking that my blade would be stronger than your hairnail.
+So he bowed in front of the king: “Oh Waturenggong the great, pardon my impudence in thinking that my blade would be stronger than you body.
 But I cannot go back to Demak.
-So please grant me your pardon and allow me to become one of your loyal subjects.
+So please grant me your pardon and allow me to become one of your loyal subjects.”
 So it was asked, and so it was generously granted.
 The emissary and his following, it is reported in the local lore, settled among the Balinese.
-Their descendants are now found scattered in several Moslem hamlets in and around Klungkung.
+Their descendants are now found scattered in several Muslim hamlets in and around Klungkung.